8fold/php-markup/.github/CONTRIBUTING.md

 # Contributing

 Contributions are **welcome** and will be **credited**.
-We accept contributions via Pull Requests on [GitHub](https://github.com/8fold/php-markup).
+We accept contributions via Pull Requests on [GitHub](https://github.com/8fold/laravel-provider).

 ## Goals

-- Readability over speed over cleverness.
-- Fail gracefully not by blowing things up.
+- A simple, flexible Service Provider and routes for common use cases

 ### Overall